yusi1/yaslamblog/about.md

 ---

 # About this page
-This is my website where I intend to post stuff that I want to remember in the future.
+This is a website created by me (Yusef Aslam) where I intend to post stuff that I want to remember in the future.